Last updated on August 2nd, 2018 at 06:58 am

 How would you identify the skills an employee needs to improve on?

-You can suggest different ways of doing this.
-To conduct regular surveys with the employees, to let them complete IQ and personality tests, or short case studies to uncover their weaknesses, to monitor their performance and compare it with internal data, and with the data you can get from your competitors.
+You can suggest different ways of achieving this goal.
+To conduct regular surveys with the employees, to let them complete IQ and personality tests on a yearly basis, or short case studies to uncover their weaknesses, to monitor their performance and compare it with internal data, and with the data you can get from your competitors–all of these approaches can work.
 Individual approach is the key in this case.

 How would you train a new sales person?